 Why This Matters

-Hillary Clinton's closed-door deposition with the House Oversight Committee's Epstein investigation has raised questions about the effectiveness of the questioning process, while a major deal in the entertainment industry has seen Paramount outbid Netflix for Warner Bros.
-These developments highlight the ongoing scrutiny of high-profile figures and the intense competition in the media landscape.
+Hillary Clinton's recent deposition in the House Oversight Committee's Epstein investigation has sparked renewed attention on the ongoing probe.
+Meanwhile, a major shake-up in the entertainment industry has seen Paramount outbid Netflix for Warner Bros.
+These two developments highlight the ongoing scrutiny of high-profile figures and the evolving landscape of Hollywood.

 Coverage Snapshot

-Week 9 2026 included 33 Entertainment article(s).
-Leading outlets for this topic included Guardian Business, NY Times Business, CNBC.
-Across that cluster, sentiment showed a mostly neutral skew (avg score 0.07).
+Week 9 2026 included 37 Entertainment article(s).
+Leading outlets for this topic included BBC, CNBC, BBC Business.
+Across that cluster, sentiment showed a positive skew (avg score 0.08).

 Key Insights